 Except in rare occasions (student-athletes receiving full scholarships, students receiving veterans’ education benefits), you cannot receive more aid than the COA.

 Submit an Appeal Form to Adjust the Cost of Attendance to the Financial Aid Office.
 Make sure to submit any additional information asked for with your appeal form or your request will be delayed.

-The Cost of Attendance considers the cost of rent in the “Room and Board” estimate, for off-campus students, which is based on a survey from the California Student Aid Commission’s Student Expenses and Resources Survey (SEARS).
+The Cost of Attendance considers the cost of rent in the “Room and Board” estimate, for off-campus students, which is based on the amount from the California Student Aid Commission’s Student Expenses and Resources Survey (SEARS).

 Q. How is the Room/Board determined?

 For on-campus students, the estimate is the average cost of housing plus the default meal plan (O plan).
-For off-campus students, the estimate is based on a survey from the California Department of Education.
+For off-campus students, the estimate is based on the California Student Aid Commission’s Student Expenses and Resources Survey (SEARS).

-Q. Why isn't Sickness Insurance included in my COA?
+Q. Why isn't Health Insurance included in my COA?

-Because Sickness Insurance is waivable and is not a mandatory fee for all students.
+Because Health Insurance is a waivable fee and is not a mandatory fee for all students.

 Q. Why isn’t the Parking Pass included in my COA?

-Similar to Sickness Insurance, it is not a mandatory fee for all students.
+Similar to Health Insurance, it is not a mandatory fee for all students.